faizsameerahmed96/hex-game-ppo/README/README.md

   - [x] Clean codebase
 - [x] Update our hex game
 - [x] Implement custom opponents
-- [ ] Train and save again radom agent
+- [x] Train and save again radom agent
-- [ ] Train against smart agent from pa4
+- [ ] Train against smart agent from pa4, maybe some distribution based on opponent player!
 - [ ] Add file logging for important updates
 - [ ] Keep a win replay buffer in order to retrain on things that already happened when we collapse to 0% win.
 - [ ] Create a function to simulate flow between 2 agents